 Bet365 have found a way that not only does your bet slip stay with you throughout your time on the site in the right hand sidebar, but when the games start, you can see the score for that game ticking over live.

 Honestly, this might seem like a fairly ‘meh’ kind of feature, but I think it’s a godsend for an acca.
-It allows you to see exactly which games in your acca are either winning or losing, the time of the match and the ability to click on a match and head into the live betting console for that fixture.
+It allows me to see exactly which games in my acca are either winning or losing, the time of the match and the ability to click on a match and head into the live betting console for that fixture.

 The betting slip also brings me nicely into my next point…